Radial Rashba spin-orbit fields in commensurate twisted transition-metal dichalcogenide bilayers: Global band structures and backfolding

 In order to calculate the properties of twisted structures using DFT, we need to construct commensurate supercells that satisfy in-plane periodic boundary conditions.
 For homobilayers of materials with hexagonal unit cells (WSe$_2$ and NbSe$_2$), there are twist angles where this can easily be done without the introduction of strain for moderate supercell sizes \cite{Uchida2014:PRB}.
 A comprehensive scatter plot showing feasible supercells and some specific structures used throughout the paper are shown in Fig.~\ref{Fig:strucsbackfolding}.
 For each supercell there is a partner supercell, which can be obtained by twisting one of the layers by 60$^\circ$.
 The two partner angles with the smallest corresponding supercells are 21.8$^\circ$ and -38.2$^\circ$.
 Supercells with negative twist angles can easily be related to their counterparts (e.g. -38.2$^\circ$ to 38.2$^\circ$).
 They exhibit Rashba fields with same magnitude, but opposite sign, as they are related by an in-plane mirror symmetry ($z\rightarrow -z$).
 Additionally their $K$- and $K'$-points are swapped.
 If not mentioned otherwise, we twist the layers around a common twisting axis going through the 'Hollow' position (i.e. in the middle of the hexagon formed by the metal and chalcogen atoms) of both layers.
 We define the supercell size of a certain supercell as $s=a_s/a$, where $a_s$ is the lattice constant of the supercell and $a$ is the lattice constant of the primitive monolayer unit cell.

 The band structures and spin textures are calculated using DFT with the computational details given in App.~\ref{App:compdet}.
-In Fig.~\ref{Fig:globalBSWSe} and Fig.~\ref{Fig:globalBSNbSe}, we present the band structures along high-symmetry lines and spin textures around $K$ and $\Gamma$ of the $\pm38.2^\circ$ twisted WSe$_2$/WSe$_2$ and NbSe$_2$/NbSe$_2$ band structures, respectively.
-At the $\Gamma$-point, the bands of the two layers are strongly hybridized as also observed e.g. in Ref.~\cite{rosa2024:arxiv} for MoSe$_2$ homobilayer systems.
+In Fig.~\ref{Fig:globalBSWSe} and Fig.~\ref{Fig:globalBSNbSe}~(b), we present the band structures along high-symmetry lines and spin textures around $K$ and $\Gamma$ of the $\pm38.2^\circ$ twisted WSe$_2$/WSe$_2$ and NbSe$_2$/NbSe$_2$ band structures, respectively. {For the case of NbSe$_2$, we additionally show the band structures of the untwisted structure in Fig.~\ref{Fig:globalBSNbSe}~(a) and further twisted structures in Fig.~\ref{Fig:globalBSNbSe}~(c)-(d).} At the $\Gamma$-point, the bands of the two layers are strongly hybridized as also observed e.g. in Ref.~\cite{rosa2025:APR} for MoSe$_2$ homobilayer systems.
 Naturally, there is no valley-Zeeman splitting to be observed at $\Gamma$.
 The bands show no out-of-plane spins, the splitting between them is rather caused by the interaction between the layers.
 This is illustrated by the fact that the splitting scales with the interlayer distance.